 I particularly look forward to teaching courses on social inequality, social theory, the digital economy, work & labor, and globalization.
 At the University of Minnesota, I have been both an instructor and teaching assistant for general and substantive courses.
 I was employed by the Global Studies Institute to co-design a sociology of work course and have also designed a masters level course titled 'The Digital Economy: Technology, Work, and Organizations.'
 In 2016, I completed an in-depth practice oriented course titled 'Teaching Sociology'.
 Throughout my graduate career I have been invited by colleagues to give specialized guest lectures in a range of classes.
-During the Covid-19 Pandemic I have been awarded a grant to create teaching resources and offer pedagogic support for online learning.
+During the Covid-19 Pandemic I was awarded a grant to create teaching resources and offer pedagogic support for online learning.

 New Digital Economy: Key Debates (Lifelong Learning Institute)

 SOC3701: Social Theory – Online.